Henduww/EasedDiscordTheme/README.md

 <img src="https://camo.githubusercontent.com/cee1109ceb0eb0ee3fad3fb7e334e173236943d6/68747470733a2f2f692e6779617a6f2e636f6d2f65656536323833313865313933306666393163356536393663333031363532322e6a7067" alt="Example 3" data-canonical-src="https://i.gyazo.com/eee628318e1930ff91c5e696c3016522.jpg" width="245px" style="">

 > NOTE: Some small details may be outdated in the examples.
 GIF should always be up-to date.

+> NEW IN 3.1: Fixes for new Discord update + sleeker style for streaming banner

 ## Created for BetterDiscord
 This theme requires Better Discord to function, as "vanilla" Discord does not currently support custom themes.